Quantum Mechanics on a Poincar\'e Hyperboloid: Summary and Discussion

 \section{Summary and Discussion}

-We derived the Poisson brackets among the phase space variables for the system of a free particle on the hyperboloid which is embedded in the 3-dimensional Minkowski space with $z$ as a time-like variable.
-The phase space variables are chosen to be $\{\hat{x}^{i}, \hat{J}^{j}\}$ with two constraints $x^{i}x_{i}-a^{2}=0$ and $x^{i}J_{i}=0$.
-After quantization, we have shown that commutation relations among these variables given in eq.(\ref{comxx}-\ref{comjj}) from the algebra of ISO(1,2).
+We derived the Poisson brackets among the phase-space variables for the system of a charged particle on a hyperboloid where a uniform magnetic field is applied.
+The hyperboloid is embedded in the 3-dimensional Minkowski space with $z$ as a time-like variable.
+The phase space variables are chosen to be $\{x^{i}, J_{j}\}$ with two constraints $x^{i}x_{i}=-a^{2}$ and $x^{i}J_{i}=\frac{qg}{c}a$.
+After quantization, we have shown that commutation relations among these variables given in eq.(\ref{comxx1}-\ref{comjj3}) form the algebra of ISO(1,2).
 The operators in the constraints, $\hat{x}^{i}\hat{x}_{i}$ and $\hat{x}^{i}\hat{J}_{i}$ are the Casimir operators of this algebra.
-We have also shown that the representation of this algebra with the Casimir operators fixed by the given constraints coincides with the previous results obtained by different method.
-We believe that own method can be used to analyze the system of a charged particle on the hyperboloid where background fields as applied.
+We also derived the representation of this algebra which coincides with the previous result obtained in different context\cite{Jakiw}.

+The Hamiltonian in eq.(\ref{Hamil0}) is a new one which becomes a known one when $g=0$.
+The eigenvalue problem for $g=0$ has been analyzed by several authors\cite{Balazs, Gitman, Argyres}.
+When $g\neq 0$, our representation describes anyonic states with the spin value given by $\sigma=\frac{qg}{c}$.
+To see this, let us consider eq.(\ref{xj3psi}).
+The first term on the right hand side corresponds to the orbital angular momentum and the second term ($\sigma$) is the spin of the state.
+There is no restriction on the value of $\sigma$.
+The appearence of anyonic states is possible in theories with two-dimensional configuration space.
+Poincar\'e hyperboloid is an example of two dimensional configuration spaces.
+It will be interesting to find how $\sigma$ should be restricted when we identify points on Poincar\'e hyperboloid to get a compact Riemann surface with genus greater than 1.